Stock Up, Stock Down After New England Patriots' 3rd Preseason Game

 The Patriots recently released defensive end Kony Ealy, who was acquired this offseason from the Carolina Panthers.
 They may have felt comfortable doing so because of the presence of undrafted rookie Adam Butler.

 The 6'5", 300-pound Butler has shown the ability to play both end and tackle on the Patriots line.
-This is the kind of versatility that New England head coach Bill Belichick loves.
-He's also shown surprising athleticism for a man his size.
+This is the kind of versatility New England head coach Bill Belichick loves.
+He's also shown surprising athleticism for a man of his size.

-Butler consistently found his way into the backfield against Detroit, stopping the run and pressuring the quarterback.
+The 23-year-old consistently found his way into the backfield against Detroit, stopping the run and pressuring the quarterback.

 We'll probably see Butler in the final preseason game of the year as he is battling for a roster spot.
-If he can produce another solid performance, though, Butler should be able to earn it.
+If he can produce another solid performance, though, he should be able to earn it.

 Down: Malcolm Butler

 The Patriots chose not to give cornerback Malcolm Butler a long-term extension this offseason, choosing instead to ink free agent Stephon Gilmore to a five-year, $65 million deal.
-Perhaps they were onto something.
+Perhaps they were on to something.

 Butler has become a star in the NFL, but at 5'11" and 190 pounds, he isn't the biggest corner.
 Because of this, he often struggles against bigger receivers.
-According to one scout, this is why Butler can't be considered an elite defender.
+According to one scout, this is why the 27-year-old can't be considered an elite defender.

-"If you’re an elite corner in this league, you have to be able to cover all kinds of receivers.
-He can’t," the scout explained, per Mike Giardi of CSNNE.com.
-"You don’t put him on Julio Jones in the Super Bowl.
-He doesn’t draw AJ Green.
-Sure, he has the quicks to step inside and deal with Antonio Brown, but there’s no size disadvantage"
+"If you're an elite corner in this league, you have to be able to cover all kinds of receivers.
+He can't," the scout said, per Mike Giardi of CSNNE.com.
+"You don't put him on Julio Jones in the Super Bowl.
+He doesn't draw AJ Green.
+Sure, he has the quicks to step inside and deal with Antonio Brown, but there's no size disadvantage."

-Unfortunately, Butler hasn't been able to raise his stock in the preseason.
-He had another up-and-down game on Friday.
+Unfortunately, Butler hasn't been able to raise his stock in the preseason and had another up-and-down game on Friday.
 Yes, he did some good things—including forcing a fumble—but he also allowed Marvin Jones to score a touchdown.

 If Butler doesn't start playing with more consistency, the Patriots will probably be willing to let him walk next offseason.